codefresh-io/venona/charts/cf-runtime/README.md

 We upgraded dind version to 28.1.1

 Pipelines may stop working if the deprecated images are not resolved before the upgrade.

+The main change is that newer Docker versions (starting from 27) disable support for deprecated Docker image manifest formats by default: v1 and v2, schema 1.
+This means that any existing images in your pipelines that were created using these older formats will no longer be correctly pulled or function with the new Docker runner.

+To resolve this issue, you need to identify and convert these deprecated images to modern formats (OCI or Docker manifest v2, schema 2).
+This can be achieved by "re-pushing" the image using a modern Docker client, which will automatically update the manifest format.

 Tutorial how to upgrade deprecated images: https://codefresh.io/docs/docs/kb/articles/upgrade-deprecated-docker-images/

 ## Architecture